MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.WsMan.Management/Set-WSManInstance.md

 You specify the management resource by using the ResourceURI parameter and the SelectorSet parameter .
 For example, the following command uses the FilePath parameter:

-invoke-wsmanaction -action stopservice -resourceuri wmicimv2/Win32_Service -SelectorSet @{Name="spooler"} -FilePath:c:\input.xml -authentication default
+`Invoke-WSManAction -action StopService -resourceuri wmicimv2/Win32_Service -SelectorSet @{Name="spooler"} -FilePath:c:\input.xml -authentication default`

 This command calls the StopService method on the Spooler service by using input from a file.
 The file, Input.xml, contains the following content: